epinio/epinio/docs/user/tutorials/quickstart.md

 - [Install on K3d](./install_epinio_on_k3d.md)

-In this tutorial, you will learn how to create an organisation and how to push, list and delete an application.
+In this tutorial, you will learn how to create a namespace and how to push, list and delete an application in it.

 ## Push an application

 ### Clone the sample app